bermi/akelos/docs/tutorial.markdown

     mysql> FLUSH PRIVILEGES;
     mysql> exit

-If you are on a shared hosted server you might need to create it from your hosting company control panel.
+If you are on a shared hosted server you might need to create it from your hosting provider control panel.

 ### Generating the configuration file ###